klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-3-frontend-count-component.md

 }
 ```

-Since we have contract instance, we can call contract method now. out contract instance has property, `methods`.
+Since we have a contract instance, we can call contract methods.
+Contract instance has a property, `methods`.
-It contains functions declared on deployed address, for example, `count`, `lastParticipant`, `plus`, `minus`.
+It contains the functions of the contract, for example, `count`, `lastParticipant`, `plus`, and `minus`.

-In above code, `getCount` function is declared as `async` function.
-Since contract function call returns promise value, it is useful to declare function as `async`.
+In the above code, `getCount` function is declared as `async`, since contract function call returns a promise object.
-We can fetch `count` storage variable's value by calling `this.countContract.mehotds.count().call()`.
+We can fetch the `count` by calling `this.countContract.methods.count().call()`.
-We can fetch also `lastParticipant` storage variable's value by calling `this.countContract.mehotds.lastParticipant().call()`.
+We can fetch the `lastParticipant` address by calling `this.countContract.methods.lastParticipant().call()`.
-After fetching those variable's value, set state properties `count`, `lastParticipant` to responsed value from contract function call.
+After fetching those variables, we set the state properties, `count` and `lastParticipant` with the received values.

 For further information about calling contract methods, see [caver.klay.Contract](https://docs.klaytn.com/sdk/caverjs/caver.klay.Contract#methods)